-University: P. J. Šafár rik University in Košice Faculty: Faculty of Arts Course ID: KAaA/ CERTb/15 Course name: Language Competences for Language Certificates Course type, scope a Course type: Practic Recommended cour Per week: 2 Per stu Course method: cor ce rse-load (hours): dy period: 28 Number of ECTS cr Recommended seme ster/trimester of the course: 2., 4.
-Course level: I., II., N Prerequisities: TWO CONTINUOU ACTIVE PARTICIPA complete two midtern every class according TESTS make up 70% This course is graded plus points for contin usually takes place du However, the dates m The final grade is ass And 100-93 B 92-86 C 85-78 D 77-72 E 71-65 FX 64-0 Students who, due to should contact the tea by assigning a value based on a 100-point scale obtained from two credit tests nuous preparation and active participation.
-The first midterm assessment test uring the 6th week of the semester and the second one during the 12th week. hay change according to the actual situation. igned according to the following scale: Students are expected materials and required ACTIVE PARTICIPA The student must atte Students must respect will be awarded when participating in discus Volunteer work in ext Studies or another or PARATION represents 10% of the final grade (maximum 10 points): d to prepare assignments for each class by reading and processing the study d literature.
+University P I Šafá rik University in Košice Faculty: Faculty of A Course ID: KAaA/ CERTb/15 Course name: Language Competences for Language Certificates Course type, scope a Course type: Practic Recommended cour Per week: 2 Per stu Course method: cor ce rse-load (hours): dy period: 28 Number of ECTS cro Recommended seme ster/trimester of the course: 2., 4.
+Course level: I., II., N ٦ Prerequisities: TWO CONTINUOU ACTIVE PARTICIP/ complete two midtern every class according TESTS make up 70% This course is graded plus points for contin usually takes place du However, the dates m The final grade is ass And 100-93 B 92-86 C 85-78 D 77-72 E 71-65 FX 64-0 Students who, due to should contact the tea based on three criteria: S ASSESSMENT TESTS 70%; CONTINUOUS PREPARATION 10% and ATION 20%.
+To receive credits for this course, students must successfully m assessment tests; submit their homework regularly and on time and attend g to the schedule.
+Attendance is monitored during online classes too.
+6 of the final grade: by assigning a value based on a 100-point scale obtained from two credit tests mous preparation and active participation.
+The first midterm assessment test uring the 6th week of the semester and the second one during the 12th week. hay change according to the actual situation. igned according to the following scale: Students are expected materials and required ACTIVE PARTICIPA The student must atte Students must respect will be awarded when participating in discus Volunteer work in ex- d to prepare assignments for each class by reading and processing the study d literature.
 Each assignment must be the original work of the author.
 ATION constitutes 20% (maximum 20 points) of the final grade: end every lesson regardless of whether it is organized face-to-face or online. ct the schedule and come to class on time.
 Points for active participation n the student actively contributes to the learning process during meetings by ssions and professional debates. tracurricular activities organized by the Department of British and American rganizational part of UPJŠ, which definitely contribute to the professional ents, such as lectures and workshops, career week activities, organization of open doors, language and other knowledge competitions, conferences, Olympiads and other similar activities are fully supported.
 If these activities are organized at a time when the student has regular classes according to the actual schedule, volunteers will be awarded points for active participation in the class, regardless of their absence.